qurusales/qurusales.github.io/_vendors/coscale.md

 vendorurl: "//www.coscale.com"
 alt: "Quru are Coscales' UK partner"
 heading: "<p>Container performance monitoring is vital to ensure that micro-services deliver.<p></p>As organisations take advantage of new container technology using OpenShift and Docker within a full stack, the inherent monitoring shortcomings start to ask difficult questions.
 The detail that a well deployed Coscale monitoring environment can provide answers.</p><p>In our experience, Coscale is an outstanding monitoring platform that enables organisations to rapidly right-size a full stack container and microservices production environment.
 Feedback from our customer’s is very positive and the software is easy to deploy, with a well designed and easy to use user-interface.</p>"
+quotes:
+  - quote: We use Coscale to help clients &lsquo;right-size&rsquo; their container environments, scale as needed and avoid false alerts.
+This means they accelerate container deployments in production with confidence and gain metrics that guide them on how to achieve optimum performance
+    heading: Optimize container performance by avoiding false alerts
+    by: Quru
 ---
 ## What Coscale say